singleview-co-kr/sv_API_retriever/svinitialize/README_GOOGLE_ADS.md

 # Singleview API Retriever Python Google Ads Initialize Procedures

-This document describes how to initialize google analytics API access for the sv-api-retriever.
+This document describes how to initialize google ads API access for the sv-api-retriever.

 ## Prerequisites